2017-fall-arch1/project-3-alexmelz95/project/ReadMe.md

       S3 - Down
       S4 - Right

-    Once the player has died or won, press RESET under the controls on the left side to restart the game.
+    Once the player has died or won, press RESET under the controls on the right side to restart the game.